 This page tells you about tiredness caused by radiotherapy.
 There is information about

-You may feel tired during your radiotherapy treatment, because the body has to repair damage caused by the radiotherapy to healthy cells.
+You may feel very tired during your radiotherapy treatment.
+This is because the body has to repair damage caused by the radiotherapy to healthy cells.
+It is important to drink about 3 litres of water a day if possible while having treatment.
+Hydration helps the body to repair the radiotherapy damage better.
 If you have to travel to your treatment each day, you may get even more tired.

 Tiredness tends to creep up on you as you go through your treatment.
 So you may not feel tired at the beginning of your course, but you are very likely to by the end.
 You may feel like having a sleep 1 to 2 hours after each radiotherapy treatment.
 This tiredness is called fatigue and you may also feel weak and as though you have no energy.